Comparison

 NFT AMMs like Sudoswap and NFTX brought DeFi-style liquidity to the NFT market by creating pools where NFTs can be swapped against bonding curves.
 This innovation solved the problem of instant liquidity for collection-floor-level trades.
 However, it introduced a fundamental tradeoff: to create fungible liquidity, AMMs must treat NFTs within a collection as interchangeable -- erasing the uniqueness that gives individual NFTs their value.

-Liquidity Pools vs. Preference Networks
+Liquidity Pools vs. Collector Intent

 An NFT AMM creates liquidity by pooling NFTs from a collection alongside ETH or another fungible token.
 Liquidity providers deposit their NFTs and receive pool tokens in return.
 Traders can then swap ETH for a random NFT from the pool (or vice versa) along a bonding curve that adjusts price based on pool composition.
 This provides instant liquidity but only for floor-level trades where the buyer does not care which specific NFT they receive.